Updated: March 2026

 10. Don’t Skip Tipton Place

-Tipton Place, the home was built in the 1820s and settled by Revolutionary War Veteran William “Fighting Billy” Tipton.
+Tipton Place was built in the 1820s and settled by Revolutionary War Veteran William “Fighting Billy” Tipton.
 He built the large cabin in the early 1870s.
 The homestead was impressive with its two-story cabin, double-pen corn crib, old-fashioned bee gums, blacksmith shop, and cantilever barn.
-Fighting Billy was actually the dominant land speculator in Cades Cove.
+Fighting Billy was actually the dominant land speculator in Cades Cove; this guy clearly meant business.

 Check Out: The Historic Ghost Town In The Smokies